Discover the many things to do in Quebec City. Image by S. Greg Panosian from Getty Images Signature via Canva

 To experience the traditional Québec countryside, drive just a few miles outside of Québec City to Île d’Orléans, an island located in the middle of the St. Lawrence River.

 Don’t miss Cassis Monna & Filles, a black currant farm and wine cellar run by sisters Catherine and Anne Monna.
-The Monna family produces jellies, liqueurs, wine, and more from black currents grown in their fields.
+The Monna family produces jellies, liqueurs, wine and other tasty items from black currants grown in their fields.

 For lunch or dinner on the island, stop at Le Moulin de St-Laurent, a family-run restaurant located in an old flour mill dating back to 1720.
 The Premont Family serves locally-produced and seasonal dishes such as Quebec Stew or Relais Tourtiere that alone are worth the trip.